bcomnes/top-bun/README.md

 ## Roadmap

 `siteup` works and has a rudimentary watch command, but hasn't been battle tested yet.
 If you end up trying it out, please open any issues or ideas that you have, and feel free to share what you build.

+Some noteable features are included below, see the [roadmap](https://github.com/users/bcomnes/projects/3/) for a more in depth view of whats planned.

 - [x] `md` pages
 - [x] `js` pages